dlwh/draccus/docs/api.md

 ???
 "The @singledispatch wrapper"

-    The register method is a result of using the @singledispatch wrapper over the pyrallis.encode function, allowing to override it with new encoders.
+    The register method is a result of using the @singledispatch wrapper over the draccus.encode function, allowing to override it with new encoders.

 > Parameters